balima78/these-R-nice/README.md

 - [janitor](https://github.com/sfirke/janitor) - {janitor} has simple functions for examining and cleaning dirty data.[Exemplo do seu uso](https://garthtarr.github.io/meatR/janitor.html)

+- [skimr](https://github.com/ropensci/skimr/) - provides a frictionless approach to summary statistics the user can skim quickly to understand their data.
+It comes with a set of default summary functions for a wide variety of data types.
+[Skim statistics in the console](https://docs.ropensci.org/skimr/articles/Supporting_additional_objects.html).

 - [summarytools](https://cran.r-project.org/web/packages/summarytools/vignettes/Introduction.html) - provides a coherent set of functions centered on data exploration and simple reporting.

 - [inspectdf](https://alastairrushworth.github.io/inspectdf/index.html) -  a collection of utilities for columnwise summary, comparison and visualisation of data frames.

+- [descriptr](https://blog.rsquaredacademy.com/introducing-descriptr/) -  a set of tools for generating descriptive/summary statistics.
+A more [comprehensive documentation](https://descriptr.rsquaredacademy.com/index.html) on using the package.

+- [tidylog](https://github.com/elbersb/tidylog/) - The goal of {tidylog} is to provide feedback about {dplyr} and {tidyr} operations.

 ### Bases de dados :bank: